 How is testing scheduled?
 Do I need any special technology?

 Both scheduling your test and getting your test results will only require access to the web.
 Currently, you will schedule your test by logging into the Garnet Gateway, clicking on a link and selecting one of the available times.
 Test results will be returned to you through a portal provided by the testing company.
-Detailed information regarding scheduling testing and using the test portal will be forthcoming.

 Do I need to pay for testing?